Simon’s top 5 port cask whiskies

 As if that was not enough, Glenmorangie are famous for their tall stills which stand at over 16 feet!
 What does this mean?
 It means a slower distillation and lots of vapours running back down the neck in a process – known as reflux.
 This shape also gives extra cooper contact which helps get rid of the heavy oil off-notes which can ruin the target flavour of the whisky.
 This removes unpleasant sulfur which can sour the overall taste.

-The Quinta Ruban gives an orange, biscuit, and chocolate taste on the pallet which has a rich aftertaste.
 For £50, this is the ultimate port cask whisky and the perfect example of what port whisky should be.

 Leave a Reply